hieppham8083/Pewlett-Hackard-Analysis/README.md

 ## Summary
 - This project assumed retirement years between 1952 and 1955.
 - With these results table, the company can plan the mentorship program.
-- Also we can use [QuickDBD](https://app.quickdatabasediagrams.com/#/) to demonstrates relationships between all tables as shown below:
+- Also we can use [QuickDBD](https://app.quickdatabasediagrams.com/#/) to demonstrates relationships between all the tables as shown below:
 ![alt text](../main/EmployeeDB.png "EmployeeDB")